 - The Integration Play: If you use an API, get listed on their Built With or Integrations page.

-- The Case Study Swap: Provide a testimonial for an optimization tool, they publish a deep-dive on how you used it to scale.
+- The Case Study Swap: Provide a testimonial for an optimization tool.
+They publish a deep-dive on how you used it to scale.

 - The Technical Guest Post: Share a fix for a niche problem on a partner’s engineering blog.
 They get expert content, you get a high-traffic backlink.